MurtadhaInit/dotfiles/Notes.md

 - Think about what step of the installation requires restarting the shell to load the relevant rc files (exec $SHELL).

 - brew tap oven-sh/bun

   - brew install bun

+- To use touch ID for sudo instead of supplying the password:
+  - Edit the file: sudo nano /etc/pam.d/sudo
+  - Add beneath the first commented line: auth sufficient pam_tid.so

 ## Notes about the operation of dotbot